• +44 0330 027 0207

 The Role of a Manager

-• Cross cultural management needs to recognize that Norwegians value the specialized knowledge that employees at all levels bring.
-In Norway, as in most egalitarian cultures, positions of authority are earned largely on the basis of individual achievement and people at all levels of the organization, while respecting authority, are free to aspire to those positions.
+• In Norway, as in most egalitarian cultures, positions of authority are earned largely on the basis of individual achievement and people at all levels of the organization, while respecting authority, are free to aspire to those positions.

-• The role of the leader is to harness the talent of the group assembled, and develop any resulting synergies.
-The leader will be deferred to as the final authority in any decisions that are made, but they do not dominate the discussion or generation of ideas.
+• The leader will be deferred to as the final authority in any decisions, but they do not dominate the discussion or generation of ideas.

 • Praise should be given to the entire group as well as to individuals.